 Visit the one-time quarry of Walltown, and see how it cuts dramatically through the wall into the Great Whin Sill beneath.
 Walk up to well preserved sections of Hadrian’s Wall at Walltown Crags which look across the site.
 Make a short detour to Thirlwall Castle a kilometre west.

-Housing many interesting features including prehistoric earthworks, a milecastle and turret, the section of Wall between Housesteads and Sewingshields has spectacular views too.
+Housing many interesting features and historical sites including prehistoric earthworks, a milecastle and turret, the section of wall between Housesteads and Sewingshields has spectacular views too.

 Known locally as The King’s Stables, Poltross is one of the best-preserved milecastles on the Wall.
 A few steps survive of a flight of stairs leading to a rampart walk.
 Other features include an oven and the remains of the north gateway.

-Pay a visit to a fascinating homage to the Roman god Mithras.
+Pay a visit to Brocolitia Roman Fort, a fascinating homage to the Roman god Mithras.
 Founded in the 3rd century, it is close to a military base in the Carrawburgh fort.

 Standing almost two and a half metres tall, see the Wall formation change from broad to narrow at Brunton Turret.

-See one of the longest visible stretches of the Wall here, which is up to two metres thick in places.
+See one of the longest visible stretches of the Wall at Heddon-on-the-Wall, which is up to two metres thick in places.
 Visit St Andrew’s Church in the village.
 Made entirely from stone taken from the Wall, the church is built on a site once used for pagan ceremonies.

-Just south of “The Banks”, overlooking the Solway Firth in Cumbria, lies the western end of Hadrian’s Wall.
+Just south of “The Banks”, overlooking the Solway Firth, lies the western end of Hadrian’s Wall.
 Unfortunately, very little of this section of the wall remains, although this marks the beginning or end of the Hadrian’s Wall National Trail.

 And finally, the remains of the bath house of Ravenglass Roman fort, established in AD 130, are among the tallest Roman structures surviving in northern Britain: the walls stand almost 4 metres (13 feet) high.